cs481-ekh/s22-energy/docs/Meeting_Minutes.md

 #### Group: Jack, Aidan, Keegan, Khaled, Taylor, Victor

 <p>
+   We got done with all the tasks that we planned to do, a lot of work was done to get the backend done.
+We had a serveral meetings during the last two weeks and we had a lot of discussions, the backend might still need more work.

    So we pretty much split into two groups on this sprint.
    Once for backend and one to start up the front end.
    I think that this sprint was successful because we achieved all